History of Liquid Death in Timeline

 February 2020: Expansion into Whole Foods Market

-February 2020: Series A funding round
+February 2020: Series A Funding Round

 In February 2020, Liquid Death raised $9 million in a Series A funding round.

-May 2020: Release of Greatest Hates album
+May 2020: Greatest Hates Album Release

-In May 2020, Liquid Death released 'Greatest Hates', an album of death metal music created with lyrics from hate comments the company received online.
+In May 2020, Liquid Death released "Greatest Hates", an album of death metal music created with lyrics from hate comments the company received online.

-August 2020: Expansion into 7-Eleven stores
+August 2020: Expansion into 7-Eleven Stores

 In August 2020, Liquid Death expanded into two hundred 7-Eleven stores in the Los Angeles and San Diego markets as part of a trial run.

-September 2020: Series B funding round
+September 2020: Series B Funding Round

 In September 2020, Liquid Death raised $23 million in a Series B funding round.

-May 2021: Series C funding round with Live Nation
+May 2021: Series C Funding Round

-As of December 2021, Liquid Death began selling in large supermarket chains such as Publix and Sprouts stores.
+In December 2021, Liquid Death began selling in large supermarket chains such as Publix and Sprouts stores.

 In 2021, Liquid Death's revenue rose to $45 million.

-January 2022: $75 Million Raised in Series C Funding
+January 2022: Series C Funding and Valuation

-February 2022: Super Bowl LVI advertisement
+February 2022: Super Bowl LVI Advertisement

 Loading Video...

-October 2022: Funding round led by Science
+October 2022: Funding Round Led by Science

 In October 2022, Liquid Death raised a round led by Science for $70 million at a $700 million valuation.